kleber-swf/unity-bitmap-font-creator/README.md

 Make sure your texture has the _Read/Write_ enabled inside its properties.

-Because of some [limitation](#limitations), it'll not set the _Line Spacing_ field.
-If you need support to multi-line text, set it on the generated Font Settings file.

 ## Settings

 Settings can be saved to [profiles](#profiles) and retrieved to be used later.